reviewboard/reviewboard/docs/manual/extending/extensions/static-files.rst

 JavaScript files have access to the Review Board JavaScript codebase, jQuery_, Backbone.js_, and other shipped libraries.

-It is recommended that you namespace all the code in your JavaScript file, and wrap the file in a closure, as so:
+If you're not using ES6 modules to structure your code, it is recommended that you namespace all the code in your JavaScript file, and wrap the file in a closure, as so:

 .. code-block:: javascript